fenago/natural-language-processing-workshop/lab_guides/Lab_4.md

 ============

-In the last chapter, we developed a simple classifier using feature extraction methods.
+In the last lab, we developed a simple classifier using feature extraction methods.
 We also covered different algorithms that fall under supervised and unsupervised learning.
-In this chapter, you will learn how to collect text data by scraping web pages, and then you will learn how to process that data.
+In this lab, you will learn how to collect text data by scraping web pages, and then you will learn how to process that data.
 Web scraping helps you extract useful data from online content, such as product prices and customer reviews, which